Listen to the podcast

 Ironically, this means both of them are sinning.
 When two people respond sinfully to sin, they both are guilty before God and before each other.
 They both need to repent.

 It’s like cursing your arm when it gets cut.
 That’s weird.
 That’s your body.
-You shouldn’t get mad at yourself when something happens to yourself.
+It would be best if you didn’t get mad at yourself when something happens to you.
 Are you following my logic?
-It is biblical insanity to get mad at your spouse when he (she) sins.
+It is biblical insanity to get angry at your spouse when he (she) sins.

 When part of the body rejects another part of the body, you have a problem.
-You better call a doctor or, in this case, if you’re unwilling to repent, you better call your pastor or some other competent helper.
+You better call a doctor, or, in this case, if you’re unwilling to repent, you better connect with your pastor or some other competent helper.
 You need help.
 There is something wrong with your body.

 We see this in Paul’s warning about a person in sin and a person who helps a person in sin.
-Take a look at these three verses and note how much time he spent talking to the helper (47 words) rather than the person in sin (7 words).
+Please look at these three verses and note how much time he spent talking to the helper (47 words) rather than the person in sin (7 words).